Klinsmannn/Prereqs-osTicket/README.md

 <img src="https://github.com/Klinsmannn/Prereqs-osTicket/assets/146140975/90896273-231c-4b1c-98be-78cd5b9359bd">
 </p>
 <p>
 Go into your Osticket as either the end user to make your ticket for whatever troubleshooting issue your having or as an Agent to resolve tickets for the customer.
-As much information as possible is appreciated like time of day, whos affected, when was issued first noticed, were there any updates, severity of SLA  etc...
+As much information as possible is appreciated like the time of day, whos affected, when was issued first noticed, were there any updates, severity of SLA  etc...
 OsTicket is free open source and you shouldn't have to pay.